microsoft/ApplicationInsights-Android/README.md

 ApplicationInsights.start();
 ```

-After `ApplicationInsights.start()` was called you can enable or disable thos features at any point:
+After `ApplicationInsights.start()` was called, you can enable or disable those features at any point:

 ```java
 // Disable automatic session renewal & tracking